 The Office of Affordable Housing Programs has already advised that the 30%-of-area-median should be used as the definition of extremely low-income persons/families.
-After consultation among all four formula programs, CPD has confirmed that ALL CPD programs included in the Consolidated Plan should be using the HOME income limits under which extremely low-income families are identified by the 30 percent income limits as opposed to the Section 8 limits which are adjusted for poverty.
+After consultation among all four formula programs, CPD has confirmed that ALL CPD programs included in the Consolidated Plan should be using the HOME income limits under which extremely low-income families are identified by the 30 percent income limits.

-The effective date of these CDBG income guidelines is 4/2017.
+The effective date of these CDBG income guidelines is 4/2018.
 The limits may change within the first quarter of each year.